Underpriced rent of a dwelling: increase on renewal of lease

 The rent increase applies to the renewed contract.

-Refusal or no response
+Refusal or lack of response

-The tenant can use this mail template:
+The tenant can use this email template:

 Challenge rent increase at lease renewal